tislova/BudgetTracker/README.md

 #### Pie Chart Representation

 - In addition, a pie chart provides customers with a straightforward visual representation of their spending patterns by displaying expenses by category.
-- The pie chart shows categories including housing, transportation, food, entertainment, and healthcare, enabling users to pinpoint areas where they might need to make expenditure adjustments.
+- The pie chart shows categories including housing, transportation, food, entertainment, and healthcare, enabling users to pinpoint areas where they might need to make adjustments.

 ## Conclusion